Victormah/ML_PDACBiomarker/README.md

 ## Code Explanation
 Please find a detailed explanation in the “Tutorials” folder.

+## Data sources and processing

+## Overview of the workflow

 ## Output
 You can find the output from codes in folder “Outputs” including variable selection results and RF model performance.

 ## Contact
-More information and questions can be contacted at Dr Eva Caamaño Gutiérrez (caamano@liverpool.ac.uk) and Tanakamol Mahawan (m.tanakamol@gmail.com)
+More information and questions can be contacted at Dr Eva Caamaño Gutiérrez @EvaCaamano(caamano@liverpool.ac.uk) and Tanakamol Mahawan (m.tanakamol@gmail.com and t.mahawan@liverpoo.ac.uk)

 ## License
 TBA